Stop People Dying Too Young (the LeDeR programme)

 This is known as the LeDeR programme.
 Research has shown that people with a learning disability can die up to 27 years earlier than other people – and often these early deaths can be prevented.

-The group ask questions about why people with a learning disability and autistic people are at risk of dying much younger than other people and think about what needs to change.
+The group ask questions about why people with a learning disability and autistic people are at risk of dying much younger than other people.
+They create campaigns and speak up about inequality.

 They demand that their lives are valued as much as everyone else’s.